Best Practices for Patient Scheduling

 Patient scheduling is an art.
 On one hand, you want to maximize your care team’s productivity and see as many revenue-generating patients as possible.
 On the other hand, you want to avoid long patient wait times and keep patient satisfaction high by giving each the attention they deserve.
 How do you balance the two, seemingly competing interests?
 Here are some patient scheduling best practices to consider.

-- Consider whether care needs to happen in-person.
 Some patient issues can be resolved over the phone or via email/a secure patient portal.
-Saving in-person appointments for patient issues that truly require face-to-face time with a provider is not only a time saver for your practice, allowing you to fill your schedule with more revenue-producing appointments, it’s also a huge satisfier for your patients.
+Saving in-person appointments for patient issues that truly require face-to-face time with a provider is not only a time-saver for your practice, allowing you to fill your schedule with more revenue-producing appointments, it’s also a huge satisfier for your patients.
 If you can save them a drive and a wait in your office by answering a question over the phone or with a quick email, why not?

 The nature of the healthcare industry and human nature mean there will likely never be that magic, one-size-fits-all schedule that solves all your practice’s scheduling issues.
 Keeping the best practices mentioned above in mind when developing your patient schedules, however, can go a long way in maximizing productivity and minimizing wait times.